kubesphere/website/content/en/blogs/faas-openfunction.md

 }
 ```

 Before the application is started, the function is registered as an HTTP function, a CloudEvent function, or an OpenFunction function.
-When the registration is complete, `functionframeworks.Start` is invoked to start the application.
+When the registration is completed, `functionframeworks.Start` is invoked to start the application.

 ### Build